SEND Offer at Lyneham Primary School

 - How do we adapt the curriculum and learning environment?

-The curriculum is scaffolded and differentiated to meet the needs of all our children.
-Differentiation may occur by grouping (e.g. small group, 1:1, ability, peer partners); content of the lesson; teaching style (taking into account that children may have visual, auditory or kinaesthetic preferences when learning); lesson format (e.g. thematic games, simulations, role-play, discovery learning); pace of the lesson; provision of alternative recording methods (e.g. scribing, use of ICT, mind mapping, photographs etc.); outcomes expected from individual children; materials used; support level provided; provision of alternative location for completion of work.
+The curriculum is scaffolded and differentiated to meet the needs of all of our children.
+Differentiation may occur by grouping (e.g. small group, 1:1, ability, peer partners); content of the lesson; pace of the lesson; provision of alternative recording methods (e.g. scribing, use of ICT, thinking maps, picture prompts etc.); outcomes expected from individual children; materials used; support level provided; provision of alternative location for completion of work.

 The school always acts upon advice received from external agencies (e.g. enlarging of print for VI children; most advantageous positioning of HI children within the classroom and use of aids as recommended; use of laptops for children with recording needs; use of coloured overlays, use of brain breaks, sensory cushions, weighted blankets for children with sensory sensitivities).

-We endeavour to ensure that all classrooms are dyslexia friendly including use of labelled resources, clear learning walls, prompt mat, coloured interactive boards, individual resources – number lines, 100 squares, phonic prompts, alternative means of recording, writing frames, modelled and shared writing opportunities.
+We endeavour to ensure that all classrooms are dyslexia friendly including use of labelled resources, clear learning walls to prevent overloading working memory, prompt mats, knowledge organisers, buff coloured interactive boards with use of open dyslexic font, individual resources e.g. number lines, 100 squares, phonic prompts, alternative means of recording, writing frames, modelled and shared writing opportunities.

-We endeavour to ensure that all classrooms are speech and language friendly including use of visual feedback, ‘chunking’ of instructions, use of ’10 second rule’ to allow processing time, pre-teaching of key vocabulary.
+We endeavour to ensure that all classrooms are speech and language friendly including use of visual feedback, ‘chunking’ of instructions, use of ’10 second rule’ to allow processing time, pre-teaching of key vocabulary and display of key vocabulary on learning walls, use of sentence starters across the curriculum.
 Small group areas are available in both key stages to provide quiet work areas for 1:1 or small group work.

 A 3 year accessibility plan is also in place with actions to improve access to curriculum materials for pupils and parents as well as improving the physical school environment (see school website under statutory information).